This Handbook contains everything you need to know about this Secret Compass classic expedition to Bhutan.

 The expedition leader is responsible for dynamic risk management on the expedition itself.

-Key risks encountered on this specific expedition include altitude related illness and accidents or medical emergencies whilst trekking in a remote environment.
+Key risks encountered on this specific expedition include altitude related illness, pack animals and accidents or medical emergencies whilst trekking in a remote environment.
 If you would like to see the full Risk Assessment for this expedition, please email firstname.lastname@example.org

 It is your responsibility to understand the risks associated with adventure travel in remote areas.
 You also must understand that medical evacuation will take an extended period of time (potentially up to 4 days) and will require wilderness extraction techniques and long carries by stretcher.
 In-country search and rescue and emergency services are very basic or non-existent and the expedition will rely on internal resources for medical evacuation.
 By joining this expedition, you accept the risks associated with the venture.
 If you require any more information on specific risk management for this expedition, or would like to speak to us about our medical planning prior to the trip, please get in touch.